bjartwolf/rx-streams/README.md

 What to do with backpressure and pausing...
 If that is ignored, then converting back and forth between node.js streams and rx streams are a lot easier.
 However, the idea is to sort of try to respect node.js way of handling backpressure

+## Timing

+Rx works with single events and respects their timing, with schedulers etc. Node.js streams buffers events withtout really respecting time, as they are mainly designed to handle I/O streams, where timing of a chunk really does not matter.